World Plants Logo

 ID Characteristic

-Although it is not difficult to be seen, some literature says its botanical identification is not easy.
-It is performed most of the time by the characteristics of the flowers, which are small, white with pink spots and arranged in panicles.
-Also, its fruit, which contains an ovoid seed surrounded by an abundant and orange aril.
+Identified by the flowers, which are small, white with pink spots and arranged in panicles.
+Its fruit, which contains an ovoid seed is surrounded by an orange aril.
 When young the plant has light pink foliage.
-The tree shows pinnate composite leaves, with eight 6 cm leaflets.
+The tree shows pinnate, composite leaves, with eight, 6 cm leaflets.

 Pests

-During the rainy period, termites and galling insects can be found in this tree, however, it is not something common and for this reason does not have much research about the topic.
+During the rainy period, termites and galling insects can be found in this tree, but it is uncommon.

 Habitat

 Copaiba is commonly found, in a higher concentration, in Latin America in the following countries: Argentina, Bolivia, Brazil, and Paraguay.
-According to the book Index Kewensis from the University of Oxford (USA), the Copaifera genus has 72 species belonging to the Fabaceae family, of which 16 species are found in Brazil, mainly in Amazon Forest and Midwest.
+According to the book Index Kewensis from the University of Oxford (USA), the Copaifera genus has 72 species belonging to the Fabaceae family, of which 16 species are found in Brazil, mainly in Amazon Forest and Midwest South America.

 Bark/Stem Description